Mom kissing a sleeping newborn

 Reflection questions

 Use these questions to prepare for and reflect on your postpartum experience.
-They can be used as a guide for discussion with your partner, your care provider or anyone in your support network.
-It may be helpful to write down your answers, or it might feel good to simply sit down and quietly reflect.
+They can be used as a guide for discussion with your partner, your care provider, or anyone in your support network.
+You can write your answers, or simply sit down and quietly reflect.

 1. When I thought about my postpartum experience, I imagined feeling...